markwolfeman/ist653/assignments/homework4.markdown

 - On the Dashboard page, click &quot;Add a Site&quot;

 	-	Develop a theme that characterizes the digital content you want to deposit or exhibit.
 This can be anything:   &ldquo;My Family History&rdquo; &ldquo;The History of Motorcycles&rdquo;   &ldquo;Squirrels of North America&rdquo; &ldquo;FDR&rsquo;s Alphabet Soup Programs&rdquo;  &ldquo;Illustration in Historical Children&rsquo;s  Literature&rdquo; &ldquo;Logging in the Adirondacks&rdquo; &quot;History of Student Groups at the University at Albany&quot;.
 Just be sure that you can find some content to put in the site that is related to the theme.
-This is an educational site, so you should have a lot of lee-way, and something you're interested in.</p>
+This is an educational site, so you should have a lot of lee-way, and something you're interested in.
 	- Enter your subdomain name, title, and description--they should reflect the theme of your site.

 - On Dashboard, click &quot;Manage Site&quot;